-A free 7 part course to follow at your own pace.
+A free 7 part course.

 You can follow this course at your own pace.
 It’s accompanied by series of emails to help you get the most out of it and give you additional information and sources.

 - A Vision of the Goddess: The Sovereignty Goddess plays an obvious role in medieval Irish literature, where she is an explicit embodiment of the land.
 In this first lecture we take a look at the 9th century story Baile in Scáil, where Conn, the High King of Ireland, travels to the otherworld to meet the Sovereignty.